They played in silent also IIby quietgiant2 | created - 27 May 2011 | updated - 2 months ago | Public

 Virginia Bradford was born on November 7, 1899 in Memphis, Tennessee, USA as Ada Virginia Estes.
 She was an actress, known for Atta Boy (1926), Chicago (1927) and Two Lovers (1928).
 She was married to Thomas Prentice, Cedric Belfrage, Frederick Minter and Joseph Petrie Lyons.
 She died on October 30...

 Mary Johnson, born Astrid Maria Carlsson, Fors, Eskilstuna, in 1896, was a Swedish stage and screen actress, active 1913-1931.
 She was born into a home of simple living conditions.
 At 15 she found her way to Stockholm and the actress Karin Swanström's theatre company.
 Mary Johnson married the actor...

 Virginia True Boardman was born on May 23, 1889 in Fort Davis, Texas, USA as Virginia Eames.
 She was an actress, known for The Fugitive Sheriff (1936), The Road to Ruin (1934) and A Blind Bargain (1922).
 She was married to True Boardman.
 She died on June 10, 1971 in Hollywood, California, USA.

 Actress | The Lone Hand

 Josie Sedgwick was born on March 13, 1898 in Galveston, Texas, USA.
-She was an actress, known for The Lone Hand (1920), Daredevil Jack (1920) and The Lure of the Circus (1918).
+She was an actress, known for The Lone Hand (1920), Daredevil Jack (1920) and The Saddle Hawk (1925).
 She was married to William Steele and Justin H. McCloskey.
 She died on April 30, 1973 in Santa Monica, California, USA.

 64. Philo McCullough